 The University prohibits the unlawful possession, use, or distribution of alcohol and controlled substances by students, faculty, and staff, on its property, or as part of any University-sponsored activity.
 The prohibition extends to off-campus activities that are officially sponsored by Vanderbilt, its schools, departments, or organizations.
 In addition, the prohibition extends to off-campus professional or organizational activities, including attendance at conferences, when participation is sponsored by the University, or when the participating student, faculty member, or staff member is representing the University.
 Finally, the prohibition extends to “private” events off campus where the University may have an interest (e.g., if a student were to provide alcohol to underage students at an off-campus location).

-In addition, the improper use of prescription drugs is a serious problem on college campuses.
-For this reason, it is a violation of University policy for a student to be in possession of, or use, another person’s prescription medication or for a student to provide a person with medications that have been prescribed for another.
+The improper use of prescription drugs is a serious problem on college campuses.
+For this reason, it is a violation of University policy for a student to be in possession of another person’s prescription medication or for a student to provide another person with medications that have been prescribed for that student.

-The following regulations apply to the possession and/or use of alcoholic beverages or controlled substances by individual students and their guests:
+The following regulations apply to the use of alcoholic beverages or controlled substances by individuals, by groups, by University departments, or by an organization’s members and invited guests:

-- Subject to statutory exceptions available under Tennessee law, alcoholic beverages may not be provided (served, distributed, furnished) to persons under the legal drinking age (21 years old) in the state of Tennessee.
+- Subject to statutory exceptions available under Tennessee lay, alcoholic beverages may not be provided (served, distributed, furnished) to persons under legal drinking age (twenty-one years old) for the state of Tennessee.

 - Because of the danger that drunk drivers pose to themselves and to others, the operation of a vehicle while under the influence of alcohol or other drugs is prohibited.